Mulindi123/Bank-of-Flatiron/README.md

     •  Fill out and submit the form to add a new transaction.
 This should add the new transaction to the table * the new transaction does not have to be persisted to the backend *
     • Filter transactions by typing into the search bar.
 Only transactions with a description matching the search term should be shown in the transactions table.

+    Bonus Deliverables
+    1. I have created a POST request to make the form submissions persist to the back end
+    2. I have implemented a DELETE request to enable the user delete a transaction.
+This deletion      persists to the back end.

 Credit:
- This app was developed by Medrine Mulindi for phase one project
+ This app was developed by Medrine Mulindi for phase 2 week one Code Challenge.

 License:
  This project is licensed to Medrine Mulindi under the MIT License.
 For more details see the license file.
 Contacts: